7:00AM to 5:00PM

-It can be quite concerning if a strange gurgling sound comes from kitchen and bathroom drains whenever you use the shower or wash your hands in the sink.
-This can be accompanied by slower water movement, which is already indicative of a problem inside the pipelines.
+It can be quite concerning if a strange gurgling sound comes from kitchen and bathroom drains whenever you shower or wash your hands in the sink.
+This can be accompanied by slower water movement, which indicates a problem inside the pipelines.

 Also, you might find that the water is not moving well, or there is a leakage underneath the sink.
 While the sound may not irritate you much, there could be more significant issues if this problem is not taken care of immediately.

 And that is where we step in!
 We have curated this guide with possible reasons behind a gurgling sink.
 Read on carefully to find out which of the following matches your situation and then take care of it accordingly.

 There can be multiple reasons why the sink can be gurgling, and in this section, we will discuss them all in detail.

 Vent pipes are always connected to plumbing systems, letting sewer gases leave the house.
 These usually go around the roof and then escape from there.
 But in case there is a blockage in any of these pipes, then the gas might return from the drain and back into your kitchen or bathroom.

 This situation will not only create a gurgling sound but is extremely dangerous as well.
 Sewer gases are highly inflammable and can cause explosions if not taken care of immediately.
 We will recommend calling a plumber on an emergency basis if you get a foul sewer smell along with a gurgling sound from the sink.

 If you hear gurgling sounds only from one drain, that could be linked to the inappropriate installation of the sinks, which could have created a vacuum.
 So, make sure that plumbers appropriately install the drain vents in the first place.
 Remember that if you have a standard 1.5-inch pipe, then the required vent needs to be fixed 3.5 feet above the base of your drain.